Eugene writes a variety of articles on topics including health, technology, STEM, travel, cooking, home and garden.

 How to Fix the Stops

-Sometimes tapes can fray or or tear or the stops can pull off.
-If you can push a tape back into the split in a stop, and the stop is made of metal, try squeezing it tight with a pliers and this may hold it securely again.
-Alternatively the simplest solution is to just use a needle and thread to sew a "blob" of multiple threads at the end of the tape.
-This acts as a replacement stop to prevent the slider coming off.
+Sometimes tapes can fray or tear or the stops can pull off.
+If you can push a tape back into the split in a stop, and the stop is made of metal, try squeezing it tight with pliers and this may hold it securely again.
+Alternatively, the simplest solution is to just use a needle and thread to sew a "blob" of multiple threads at the end of the tape.
+This acts as a replacement stop to prevent the slider from coming off.